-The Oil Control Program within the Land Management Administration of the Maryland Department of the Environment regulates all oil-related activities, such as aboveground and underground oil storage facilities, oil-contaminated soil treatment facilities, and oil transportation.
-The Program oversees the installation, maintenance, operation and removal of oil storage tanks.
-The Program maintains a strong field presence.
-Inspectors investigate complaints of illegal dumping and the improper handling of oil as well as non-compliance with State and federal regulations.
+The Oil Control Program (OCP) within the Land Management Administration of the Maryland Department of the Environment regulates oil-related activities in the State, such as aboveground and underground oil storage facilities, oil-contaminated soil treatment facilities, and oil transportation.
+Through a combination of OCP staff and certified individuals, the OCP oversees the installation, maintenance, operation, and removal of oil storage tanks.
+The Program maintains a strong field presence to accomplish these tasks.
+OCP inspectors investigate complaints of illegal dumping and the improper handling of oil as well as non-compliance with State and federal regulations.

-The Oil Control Program issues oil operations permits to facilities that store virgin oil, including gasoline, in ASTs with 10,000 gallons or more capacity or that store used oil in ASTs with 1,000 gallons or more capacity.
+The OCP issues oil operations permits to facilities that store virgin oil in aboveground storage tanks (ASTs) with 10,000 gallons or more capacity or that store used oil in ASTs with 1,000 gallons or more capacity.
 Our staff is available to assist in reviewing plans and is available to interpret State and federal regulations regarding ASTs.
 For additional information on ASTs, please visit our Aboveground Storage Tanks page.
-For information on oil operations permits, please visit the Land Permits page.

 UST Loan Program

 A program managed through the Water Quality Financing Administration (WQFA), known as Linked Deposit may provide owners of underground oil storage tanks a way to replace those tanks.
 Click here for more information or contact Larry Love at (410) 537-3110 or the Maryland WQFA at (410) 537-3119.

 Upcoming Oil Control Program Public Meetings and Hearings

 Residential Heating Oil Tank Site Cleanup Reimbursement Program

 (410) 537-3676; (800) 633-6101 x3676